MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcpopupmenubar-class.md

 ### <a name="parameters"></a>Parametri
  [in] *uiMenuResID*
- Specifica l'ID di menu della risorsa menu da caricare.
+ Specifica l'ID del menu della risorsa di menu da caricare.

 ### <a name="return-value"></a>Valore restituito
- Restituisce `TRUE` caso di esito positivo o `FALSE` in caso contrario.
+ Restituisce TRUE se ha esito positivo o FALSE in caso contrario.

 ### <a name="remarks"></a>Note